-Determining who will be responsible for your various debts while everything is fine in your marriage helps greatly if trouble brews.
+Determining who will be responsible for your various debts while everything is excellent in your marriage helps much if trouble brews.
 If you’ve already discussed who will be taking on lingering credit card balances or a home equity line, it makes it easier to allocate expenses in the event of a break-up.
-Whether you live in a common law property or community property state will also affect this outcome.
+Whether you live in a common-law property or community property state will also affect this outcome.

 Stay updated on your finances

 All too often, one spouse gravitates towards dealing with the funds.
 While this division of labor may work well in the marriage, it puts the uninformed spouse at a definite disadvantage.
 Stay up-to-date on your finances by scheduling a financial date night with your spouse.
 Regularly review all of your debts and assets, as well as your budget, and discuss financial goals.